iam-kvvardhan/DevOps_Projects/prometheus-grafana-setup/README.md

 ## 🧠 Key Learnings

-- How to deploy Prometheus & Grafana using Helm.
+- How to deploy Prometheus & Grafana using Helm

-- How to visualize Kubernetes metrics with Grafana.
+- How to visualize Kubernetes metrics with Grafana

-- How to use kubectl port-forward for local access.
+- How to use `kubectl port-forward` for local access

-- How Prometheus scrapes metrics and Grafana queries them.
+- How Prometheus scrapes metrics and Grafana queries them

 ---